Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/spotify/luigi

-Pipeline is defined by task class methods (`requires`, `output`, `run`) in Python code.
+Pipeline is defined by child classes of `Task` with 3 defined class methods (`requires`, `output`, `run`) in Python code.

 ### Pros:

-- Support automatic pipeline resuming option using the intermediate data files in local or cloud (AWS, GCP, Azure) as well as databases as defined in `Task.output` method using `Target` class.
+- Support automatic pipeline resuming option using the intermediate data files in local or cloud (AWS, GCP, Azure) or databases as defined in `Task.output` method using `Target` class.
 - You can write code so any data can be passed between dependent tasks.
-- Luigi provides GUI in which users can monitor the pipeline.
+- Provides GUI with features including DAG visualization, execution progress monitoring.
-- Luigi supports Hadoop.
+- Supports Hadoop.

 ### Cons: